Getting Started with Conduit

 return hmac.compare_digest(expected, header)

-Reject requests where the signature does not match.
+Reject a request when the signature does not match.

 6. Test your webhook